 Early on in the process, the leaders who were participating in the lab identified ten priority results for 2030:

 - Horizontal, participative educational policies that span multiple government administrations.

-- Integrated services delivered as part of students’ education (for example, nutrition).
+- Students receive integrated services as part of education (for example, nutrition).

 - Improved educational outcomes regardless of student identity (for example, socioeconomic status).

 - Opportunities for students to learn in their first language, as well as in Spanish and in English.

 The group then worked over one year, including 14 days of workshops, as well as weeks of practical exploration, to clarify the reasons these results are not currently being produced and to identify points of leverage and initiatives to transform this situation.

 The organizing partners agreed to work toward delivering the following results in the first 12 months of the lab:

 - A network of leaders from the whole system, who develop trusting relationships with one another,

 - Strengthened individual and group capacities to work collaboratively, systemically and experimentally,